Carl-Zzdr/Carl-Zzdr/README.md

  I'm Carl
  a college student currently studying computer science
  ---although it's not my major at school. ╯︿╰
  But it doesn't matter, I still have the internet and LLMs👍

+ And，I don't have any repositories worth learning from,
+ so I guess you want to play social engineering?

 ## Skills I Am Learning